JishDas/SoftOpt_RISCV/README.md

 # RISC-V Matrix Multiplication Benchmarking

 This project benchmarks matrix multiplication on RISC-V using naive and cache-aware (loop-tiled) methods, running in a simulated environment (spike + pk).
 It measures execution time in CPU cycles using `rdcycle`.
+It runs with both vector flags enabled and disabled.

 ## Requirements